 And when they mention that there is an SEO benefit in having that button, they easily get slammed.
-Okay, “slammed” is a big word, but trust me when I say that these pro-button people are a very tiny minority.
+Okay, “slammed” is a big word, but trust me when I say that these pro-button people are a very tiny and quiet minority.

-Introducing… Casey Markee
+Introducing Casey Markee

-Casey did an interview with Semrush a while back in which he mentioned the jump-to-recipe and print-recipe buttons and why he recommends food bloggers to use them.
+Casey did an interview with Semrush a while back in which he mentioned the jump-to-recipe and print-recipe buttons, and why he recommends food bloggers to use them.

 Fair point, right?

 “But do you know who loves these buttons?
 Google!
 And that is because it is the most visible example of YOU the blogger trying to meet the needs of your users.”
 Casey Markee, SEMrush.Click to Tweet

 That very same interview has led to several discussions in the Mediavine Facebook group, and most people are simply not taking it.

 Think about it.
 That group is heavily populated with food bloggers and is managed by an ad manager (Mediavine) that strongly advises against using the jump-to-recipe button.
 Of course everyone’s going to hate on Casey in these discussions.